April Bui Acupuncture

 Below are brief explanations of some common terms and concepts in Chinese medicine diagnosis that you would come across in a reading.
-This also helps you to understand better the discussion on this page.
+Although Chinese medicine concept can be abstract, this helps you to understand better the discussion on this page.

 According to Chinese medicine, endometriosis, fibroids, and PCOS are the result of a combination of the following imbalances: